Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Introduction

 Table~\ref{tab:taxonomy} summarizes the relations between inference learning methods.
 As it can be seen, the methods differ in the choice of $E_k$, the direction of unravelling the nesting levels, and whether an additional linearization step is applied.
 Typical choices for $E_k$ are given in column $E_k$, which can be based on a penalizer of the forward model $z_{k+1}=f_k(z_k;\theta_k)$, using convex (Fenchel) conjugates, $G_{k+1}(z_{k+1})-z_{k+1}\tr W_kz_k$, or proximal mappings, $\tfrac{1}{2}\Norm{z_{k+1}-W_kz_k}^2 + F_{k+1}(z_{k+1})$.
 The last column indicates the difficulty of the resulting inference task needed to determine the network activations/targets.
 The different realizations have also an impact on the required level of synchronization points: BP and PCN use a dedicated forward and backward pass (which is relaxed in~\citet{song2020can}), whereas CHL requires two global (free and clamped) but non-directed phases for learning.
-Lifted neural networks such as the method of auxiliary coordinates (MAC)~\citep{carreira2014distributed} (and the related proximal back-propagation method~\citep{frerix2017proximal}) and lifted proximal operator machines (LPOM)~\citep{li2018lifted} (and the closely related lifted Fenchel networks~\citep{gu2018fenchel}) need local synchronization between layers due to the non-convexity of the underlying objective function.
+Lifted neural networks such as the method of auxiliary coordinates (MAC)~\citep{carreira2014distributed} and lifted proximal operator machines (LPOM)~\citep{li2018lifted} (and the closely related lifted Fenchel networks~\citep{gu2018fenchel}) need local synchronization between layers due to the non-convexity of the underlying objective function.
 Fenchel back-propagation is an algorithm similar to back-propagation and is presented in Section~\ref{sec:FenchelBP}.

-Not all instances of inference learning methods, that require explicit inference of hidden unit activations, belong to this taxonomy.
+Not all instances of inference learning methods belong to this taxonomy.
 One aspect that the above methods have in common is, that they include back-propagation as a limit case, which is violated e.g.\ for the inference learning methods proposed in~\citep{zhang2017convergent,askari2018lifted} (as demonstrated in~\citet{zach2019contrastive}).